rust-lang/wg-async/src/vision/status_quo/barbara_bridges_sync_and_async.md

    = help: the trait `FromIterator<impl Future>` is not implemented for `Vec<Data>`
 ```

 "Of course," she thinks, "I can't call an async function from a closure."

+### Introducing `block_on`

 She decides that since she is not overly concerned about performance, so she decides she'll just use a call to [`block_on` from the `futures` crate](https://docs.rs/futures/0.3.14/futures/executor/fn.block_on.html) and execute the function synchronously:

 ```rust
 async fn do_web_request(url: &Url) -> Data {...}